Utility Assistance available for Columbus residents

 Columbus-Franklin County COVID-19 Small Business Response and Recovery Fund

 On May 28, 2020, Mayor Andrew J. Ginther, City Council President Shannon Hardin and JPMorgan Chase announced the Columbus COVID-19 Small Business Response and Recovery Fund program, created to help small businesses in Columbus through the challenges of COVID-19.
-The City of Columbus will use $5.5 million received through a Federal CARES Act allocation to support the program, and JPMorgan Chase will contribute $250,000 to assist in providing technical assistance to small businesses in support of the City’s efforts.
+The City of Columbus will use funding received through a Federal CARES Act allocation to support the program, and JPMorgan Chase will contribute $250,000 to assist in providing technical assistance to small businesses in support of the City’s efforts.

 The City will also be partnering with Franklin County in this initiative.
 However, slightly different criteria applies for non-City of Columbus, Franklin County, Ohio applicants.

 The City has created three (3) small business recovery programs to assist businesses, with less than twenty-five (25) employees, with an emphasis on microenterprises with fewer than 5 employees, to help them better position themselves to weather this COVID created economic downturn.

 The application process opened at 5 p.m. on Tuesday, June 9.
 The inquiry deadline closed as of Friday, September 11, 2020.